 Light-colored dogs have worse hearing

 In fact, Coren says, dogs that have predominantly white coats have a higher chance of being congenitally deaf in at least one ear.
 Among Dalmatians, about a third have congenital deafness.
 So if your white dog doesn’t come when called, it might not be because he’s decided to disobey.
-These are the most common health problems in 14 dog breeds.

 Older dogs can go deaf